 Our client received a Future Court Attendance Notice to attend Newtown Local Court.
-As a result of the reading our client’s driver’s licence was also automatically suspended by Police pursuant to section 205 Road Transport (General) Act.
+As a result of the reading our client’s driver’s licence was also automatically suspended by Police pursuant to Section 205 of the Road Transport (General) Act 2005.

 Prior criminal record

 Our client’s record did not assist him.
-He had two convictions for Low Range PCA in 1987 and 1988 respectively, as well as a Fail/Refuse to Undergo Breath Analysis conviction in 2006 and a number of convictions for Drive while Suspended and Drive while Disqualified.
-Luckily he had no major offences in the 5 year period leading up to this offence which meant the penalties applicable to this offence were those for a first offence within 5 years applied.
+He had two convictions for low range PCA in 1987 and 1988 respectively, as well as a conviction for refusing a roadside breath test in 2006 and a number of convictions for disqualified and suspended driving.
+Luckily he had no major offences in the five-year period leading up to this offence which meant the penalties applicable to this offence were those for a first offence within five years.

 Need for a licence

 Our client had a legitimate need for a licence because he was a skilled labourer.
 At the time of the offence he had started and was running his own business.
-This had necessitated him travelling between various worksites to supervise his workers.
+This required him to travel between various worksites to supervise his workers.
 Following the offence, however, our client had sold his business and was working for another labouring company as a supervisor.
-His need for a licence remained strong and, due to his age, were he to have lost his employment he would have been likely to struggle to regain employment.
+His need for a licence remained strong and, due to his age, were he to have lost his employment, he would have been likely to struggle to regain employment.

-The offence of High Range PCA (if a first offence within 5 years) carries potential penalties of 18 months imprisonment and a fine of up to $3,300, as well as an automatic disqualification period of 3 years.
+The offence of high range PCA (if a first offence within five years) carries potential penalties of 18 months imprisonment and a fine of up to $3,300, as well as an automatic disqualification period of three years.
 The court has the power to reduce this automatic period of disqualification to a period of not less than 12 months.
-If it is a second or subsequent offence in 5 years, the maximum penalties increase – to a potential 2 years imprisonment, a fine of up to $5,500 and an automatic disqualification period of 5 years, which can be reduced to a minimum of 2 years.
+If it is a second or subsequent offence in five years, the maximum penalties increase – to a potential two years imprisonment, a fine of up to $5,500 and an automatic disqualification period of five years, which can be reduced to a minimum of two years.

 During the initial conference with our client, it became apparent that our client had suffered from alcohol dependency for a number of years.
-Despite having abstained for almost 18 months prior to the offending behaviour, on the day of the offence the stress of his failing business had resulted in our client drinking – a lot.
+Despite having abstained for almost 18 months prior to the offending behaviour, on the day of the offence the stress of his failing business had resulted in our client drinking a substantial amount of alcohol.

-Armed with this knowledge, our PCA specialist solicitor discussed the possibility of making an application to have the matter dealt with under section 32 Mental Health (Forensic Provisions) Act.
+Armed with this knowledge, our drink driving lawyer discussed the possibility of making an application to have the matter dealt with under Section 32 Mental Health (Forensic Provisions) Act.

-Essentially a section 32 order enables the Local Court to divert people with certain psychological or psychiatric conditions who have been charged with a criminal offence out of the criminal justice system by imposing a treatment plan rather than punishment.
-A person granted relief pursuant to section 32 is not convicted, though a record is made that they were dealt with in such fashion.
+Essentially, a Section 32 order enables the Local Court to divert people with certain psychological or psychiatric conditions who have been charged with a criminal offence, out of the criminal justice system by imposing a treatment plan rather than punishment.
+A person granted relief pursuant to Section 32 is not convicted, though a record is made that they were dealt with in such a fashion.

-(c) suffering from a mental condition for which treatment is available in a mental health facility;
+- Suffering from a mental condition for which treatment is available in a mental health facility,

-A Magistrate must not only be satisfied that the application satisfies the above criteria, but must also be satisfied that it is more appropriate than dealing with the matter under section 32.
-The court must ask itself whether proceeding in accordance with section 23 will produce a better outcome for both the individual and the community.
+A magistrate must not only be satisfied that the application satisfies the above criteria, but must also be satisfied that it is more appropriate than dealing with the matter under Section 32.
+The court must ask itself whether proceeding in accordance with Section 32 will produce a better outcome for both the individual and the community.
 In other words, it is a discretionary matter for the Court.

 Plea of guilty

-In this case, our PCA specialist lawyer argued that because of our client’s strong need for a licence, strong subjective case and steps he had taken to address his underlying alcohol dependency the Magistrate should exercise her discretion and make an Interlock order.
-The Magistrate agreed.
+In this case, our drink driving lawyer argued that because of our client’s strong need for a licence, strong subjective case, and steps he had taken to address his underlying alcohol dependency, the magistrate should exercise her discretion and make an interlock order.
+The magistrate agreed.

 As indicated above, our client was permitted to participate in the interlock program.
-This required the installation of a device in his car to certify his sobriety, and enabled him to drive legally again after only a 6 month disqualification period (which was backdated to take into account the period of suspension he had already served pursuant to section 205(6)(b) Road Transport (General) Act 2005.
-He then had to participate in the Interlock program for 24 months.
-As a result, our client, who had faced an automatic disqualification period of 3 years, was able to re-apply for a new drivers licence in only a matter of weeks from the date in court.
+This required the installation of a device in his car to certify his sobriety, and enabled him to drive legally again after only a six-month disqualification period (which was backdated to take into account the period of suspension he had already served pursuant to Section 205(6)(b) of the Road Transport (General) Act.
+He then had to participate in the interlock program for 24 months.
+As a result, our client, who had faced an automatic disqualification period of three years, was able to re-apply for a new driver’s licence in only a matter of weeks from the date in court.

 Why you need expert advice and representation

-High Range PCA offences are serious offences.
+High range PCA is a serious offence.
 If convicted, you will lose your licence for at least 12 months.
 As evidenced, this can have potentially devastating consequences for an individual.
 Most offences do not occur within a vacuum.
-It is essential that if you have been charged with a Mid Range PCA offence, you need a lawyer who understands the Guideline Judgment and who knows how to apply the law in your case.
+It is essential that if you have been charged with high range PCA, you need a lawyer who understands the Guideline Judgment and who knows how to apply the law in your case.
 You also need a lawyer who will try every avenue of reducing the sentencing impact of any conviction.